The World’s Best Chili Recipe (aka Bill’s Chili)

 Years ago I was part of a Facebook group where every day we answered one question – “What’s for dinner?”
 The answers ranged from fabulous steak dinners to super healthy salads to chicken nuggets to pizza night.
 Basically, when life gets crazy, you gotta do what you gotta do and just get the family fed.

-Because it’s so much more than just a basic chili.
-It is simple and hearty, but by letting the delicious combination of ingredients cook together as long as possible, all of those flavors develop and blend together.
+It’s so much more than just a basic chili.
+It is simple, yet hearty.
+By letting the delicious combination of ingredients cook together as long as possible, all of those flavors develop and blend together.
 Each ingredient adds something to the overall flavor and texture that really makes it the World’s Best.

 - Meat – This recipe uses both ground beef and stew beef cubes.
 Plus there is bacon for that salty, smoky goodness.

 - Vegetables and aromatics – Onion, red bell pepper, and garlic are sauteed with the meat to add layers of flavor.
 Canned chopped green chiles give it a bit of heat, and the saucy stew base is a mixture of canned whole tomatoes and tomato paste.